-Monthly payments on Securities held in book-entry form will be paid to the Depository for allocation and payment to the investors in accordance with the Depository's procedures.
+Monthly payments on Securities held in book-entry form will be made available for Automated Clearing House (ACH) transfer on the fifteenth day of each month (or, if such day is not a business day, the first business day following such fifteenth day) to the Depository for allocation and payment to the investors in accordance with the Depository's procedures.

 Monthly payments on Securities held in fully registered, certificated form will be paid to the Security Holder in whose name the Securities are registered on the last day of the month preceding the month in which the payment is made.
-Payments will be made by check or in such other manner as may be prescribed by Ginnie Mae.
-The CPTA will issue a single check (or otherwise consolidate payments) to each Security Holder each month for all payments due the Security Holder on all Ginnie Mae II securities.
+Payments will be made by check or, at the Issuer's election and with the consent of the Security Holder, by ACH transaction or other electronic transfer, or in such other manner as may be prescribed by Ginnie Mae.
 Final payment on a fully registered, certificated Security will be made only upon surrender of the outstanding certificate.